 Be proactive about financial planning to make sure that your needs will be covered during retirement.
 Take good care of yourself physically, mentally and emotionally to maximize your independence and health (and minimize your health care costs) in retirement.
 If you can create a sound retirement budget, stick to a daily routine and maintain your social network, you can make retirement the most fulfilling time of your life.

 We are here to help.
 Contact an agent today to help you understand your current retirement and to help plan your future.

 This material provides general information about the described insurance product(s) for educational purposes only.
 This is not intended as investment advice or to recommend the insurance product(s).

-The Company and its producers do not provide legal or tax advice.
+Bankers Life Securities, Inc., Bankers Life Advisory Services, Inc. and their representatives do not provide legal or tax advice.
 Each individual should seek specific advice from their own tax or legal advisors.
-The general and educational information presented in this material is a sales and marketing piece for insurance products offered by Bankers Life and Casualty Company.

 Bankers Life is the marketing brand of affiliated companies of CNO Financial Group including, Bankers Life and Casualty Company, Bankers Conseco Life Insurance Company (BCLIC), Colonial Penn Life Insurance Company, Bankers Life Securities, Inc., and Bankers Life Advisory Services, Inc. Non-affiliated insurance products are offered through Bankers Life Securities General Agency, Inc. (dba BL General Insurance Agency, Inc., AK, AL, CA, NV, PA).
 BCLIC is authorized to sell insurance in New York.